This content faithfully represents James's documented voice.

 Feedback that lands as a verdict

 Most feedback fails for one reason.
-It arrives as a verdict instead of a direction.
-You tell someone what they did wrong.
-They hear who they are.
-The conversation was about a missed deadline, but what landed was a judgment about their competence, and now they are defending themselves instead of adjusting the work.
-This is not because your people are fragile.
-It is because most feedback is built backward.
-It points at the past, names the failure, and stops there.
-It closes a door it was supposed to open.
+It arrives as a verdict on who someone is, instead of a direction toward what they could do next.
+You tell someone their work missed the mark, and they hear "I'm not good enough" instead of "this piece of work wasn't good enough."
+What landed was a judgment about their competence, and now they're defending themselves instead of adjusting the work.
+This isn't because your people are fragile.
+It's because most feedback is built backward.
+It points at the past, names the failure, and stops there, closing a door it was supposed to open.
 The leaders who actually change behavior do the opposite.
 They make feedback about the next attempt, not the last one.
-Same honesty about what went wrong, but aimed forward.
-Here is what happened.
-Here is what it cost.
-Here is what I need to see next time and why.
+Same honesty about what went wrong, but aimed forward: name what happened, name what it cost, then name what you need to see next time and why.
 That small shift changes everything.
-A verdict makes people protect themselves.
-A direction makes them move.
-If your feedback is technically accurate but nothing changes after you give it, the problem is rarely the accuracy.
-It is the aim.
-When you give feedback, are you closing the door on the last attempt or opening one for the next?
+A verdict causes a defensive response that makes people feel the need to protect themselves.
+Giving someone direction encourages them to move forward.
+If your feedback is technically accurate but nothing changes after you give it, it's fair to look introspectively at how your feedback landed.
+When you give feedback, are you closing the door on the last attempt or opening the door for the next required action?

 Browse James's full voice-verified ledger.